Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: conclusion

 \section{conclusion}

-{Reliable constraints on AGN properties depend on proper conversion of black hole accretion into observable properties, which is crucial for cosmological simulations.
+Reliable constraints on AGN properties depend on proper conversion of black hole accretion into observable properties, which is crucial for cosmological simulations.
 In this study, we utilize an advanced supermassive black hole (SMBH) accretion disk model to compute the accretion flow structure and AGN spectral energy distribution (SED) across a wide range of black hole masses and Eddington-normalized accretion rates.
-Integrating this model with the semi-analytical model \textsc{L-Galaxies} and the Millennium dark matter simulation, we study various AGN properties, including bolometric corrections, AGN radiative efficiencies, AGN luminosity functions, and AGN fractions.}
+Integrating this model with the semi-analytical model \textsc{L-Galaxies} and the Millennium dark matter simulation, we study various AGN properties, including bolometric corrections, AGN radiative efficiencies, AGN luminosity functions, and AGN fractions.

 Our model computes the spectral energy distribution of AGNs using SMBH masses and accretion rates across a very broad range.
-It combines different models for various accretion rates: Advection-Dominated Accretion Flow with a thin disk for low rates, modified magnetic reconnection-heated disk-corona model for higher rates, and slim disk model at super-Eddington rates. {This SED model is more sophisticated and self-consistent than those previously used in most cosmological simulations and galaxy formation models, which typically rely on relatively simple scaling relations between the SMBH accretion rate and bolometric luminosity, followed by simply conversions of the bolometric luminosity to photometric luminosities in specific bands.}
+It combines different models for various accretion rates: Advection-Dominated Accretion Flow with a thin disk for low rates, and a modified magnetic reconnection-heated disk-corona model for higher rates.
+This SED model is more sophisticated and self-consistent than those previously used in most cosmological simulations and galaxy formation models, which typically rely on relatively simple bolometric corrections between the SMBH accretion rate and bolometric luminosity, followed by simple conversions of the bolometric luminosity to photometric luminosities in specific bands.

-The radiative efficiency depends strongly on the accretion rate but weakly on the SMBH mass.
+We found that the radiative efficiency depends strongly on the accretion rate but weakly on the SMBH mass.
 SMBH mass and Eddington-normalized accretion rate play comparable roles in determining the bolometric luminosity.
 Our model aligns with simpler treatments in the literature for intermediate accretion rates ($-2<\log \dot m<0$).
-However, at higher accretion rates, most models predict higher radiation efficiencies by neglecting the photon-trapping; while at lower accretion rates, there is divergence with some models showing higher efficiencies and others lower.
+However, at higher accretion rates, most models predict higher radiation efficiencies by neglecting the photon-trapping effect; while at lower accretion rates, compared to our model, some models show higher efficiencies and others lower.
 However, a more complex model in \citet{griffin19} matches ours across all accretion rates.